Are These Girls and Young Women the Victims of a Serial Killer(s)

 If you have any information about this case you are urged to call (203)581-5201.
 The family of Luis Gonzalez is looking for justice.
 Maybe you can help them.

 Thirty One year old William Smolinski was last seen around 3:45 pm at his residence at 130 Holly Street on August 24, 2004.
 The Waterbury man was last seen by a neighbor and asked that person to watch his dog.
 Smolinski indicated that he was going to leave for a period of three days.
 That was the last time he was seen.
 He left behind personal belongings such as his vehicle and wallet.
 Billy’s family for the last two years have been actively looking for him and have placed fliers with his picture on them in the surrounding towns where he was last seen.
 There has been visual documentation of Billy’s ex-girlfriend ripping and vandalizing many of these posters.
 While she has not been named a suspect, she has filed a lawsuit against Smolinski family.
+She was allegedly involved in a relationship with a married politician from a nearby town.
 If you have information concerning this case, please contact the Federal Bureau of Investigation in New Haven at (203)777-6311.
 There is a fifteen thousand dollar reward.

 Billie’s family early on the investigation was victimized by so-called psychics looking for money to find him.